jegor74/finance_program/README.md

 Sum for 01.01 >>> 5
 Sum for 01.02 >>> 7
 ========================================
-Total sum at the moment: 12
+Spendings at the moment: 12
 Balance: 300 - 12 = 288
 ```